‘THE TIME MONSTER’

 The three stories in the ‘Myths and Legends’ DVD box set are as follows.
 There’s ‘The Time Monster’ with Jon Pertwee’s Doctor and there’s ‘Underworld’ and ‘The Horns of Nimon’ with Tom Baker’s Doctor.
 Each these three stories are unique in style and taste, despite some of the flaws they have.

 In ‘The Time Monster’, the Doctor has a nightmare about the Master and seeing a powerful crystal.
-This leads our main heroes to find the Master at the Newton Research Unit at Cambridge University.
+This leads our main heroes to find the Master at the Newton Institute in Wootton, just outside of Cambridge.

 The Master assumes the alias of Professor Thascales when he and his colleagues do work on time experiments using the TOMTIT device.
 But it goes haywire when the mighty Kronos turns up in glory.